7 Sources of Iron for Pregnant Women

 Iron is an essential nutrient that plays a critical role in the growth and development of the fetus during pregnancy.
 Pregnant women require more iron than non-pregnant women because their blood volume increases to support the growing fetus.

 Here are 7 sources of Iron that benefit pregnant women:

 Lean Red Meat

 Heme iron, which the body absorbs more readily than non-heme iron, is found in abundance in lean red meats such as beef and lamb.
-Dependign on the type of meat, yu can be expected to find a concentration of about 2.6-3.5 mg of Iron in red meat.
+Depending on the type of meat, you can expect to find a concentration of about 2.6-3.5 mg of Iron in red meat.

 Lentils, beans, chickpeas, and soybeans are all good sources of non-heme iron.
 They will provide you between 2.5-6.6 mg of Iron.